badlydrawnrob/data-playground/teach-yourself-sql/README.md

 **Just start BUILDING!** Don't make the mistake of trying to deep dive, or run through ever single example before you start.
 That's the goal, the point, the purpose anyway.
 Make a start, see how it holds up, and iterate on the way.

+## How to learn

+1. Read the chapter
+2. Execute the examples
+3. Make notes (the best bits)
+4. Condense the notes (lazy loading)
+5. Make comments (avoid with obvious code)

 ## ⚠️ A little warning

 > Trust no one!